 Why is it that a game like Free Fire, with millions and players and actually standing its ground against competitors like PUBG or Call of Duty, is doing so bad on Twitch?
 It can be explained when looking at the most Free Fire-engaged countries, and also the reason why the title is often referred to as “that game with millions of players you know nothing about” in the western media.
 Simply put, as we have seen before, the possibility to play on any mobile device gave the chance to people from countries with a not-so-advantageous economy to find a well-developed game taking them seriously.
 A smartphone is still less expensive than a laptop or a PC.
 That goes for Twitch too, as not a lot of people can afford a whole setup for streaming.
 Plus, the community seems to have chosen YouTube for everything: streaming and video posting.

-In 2020, Free Fire accumulated had a lifetime total to 100 billion views on Youtube.
+Free Fire accumulated had a lifetime total to 100 billion views on Youtube.

 (Source: Pocket Gamer)

 With 10.9 million subscribers, Free Fire India has accumulated a total of 1,327,328,983 views since 2018.

 Free Fire Brazil has 9.52 million subscribers and 1,016,066,911 lifetime views since its creation in 2018.

 In the west, Free Fire EU (Europe) was created in 2019 and has since then gained over 396,000 subscribers and 78,195,555 lifetime views.